datakurre/corejet.pivotal/README.rst

 Here is an example command line invocation::

-  ./bin/test -s corejet.core --corejet="pivotal,token=1234567890abcdef,project=123456,filter=myepickeyword"
+  ./bin/test -s corejet.core --corejet="pivotal,token=mypivotaltoken,project=123456,filter=myepickeyword"

 The ``--corejet`` option must start with ``pivotal,`` followed by a set of parameters that indicate how to connect to Pivotal Tracker.
 The parameters are:

 ``token=<token>``
-    `pivotal token`_ to use to authenticate ``project=<project>``
+    `Pivotal token`_ to use to authenticate ``project=<project>``
-    pivotal project id to retrieve stories from ``filter=<filter>``
+    Pivotal project id to retrieve stories from ``filter=<filter>``
-    `pivotal filter`_ string to retrieve stories for this epic ``title=<title>``
+    `Pivotal filter`_ string to retrieve stories for this epic ``title=<title>``
-    optional title for this epic (XXX: may be removed, once Pivotal gets epics)
+    optional requirements catalog title (defaults to Pivotal project title)

 Pivotal stories matching project and filter options may contain scenarios in simple Gherkin syntax in their description field, e.g.::